 Moles (Nevi) are formed from the normal pigment cells found in the skin, called melanocytes.
 Nevi come in different sizes and shapes but are usually round and may be flat or raised.
 They are typically brownish in color, but may be tan, pink, red, black, bluish, or colorless.
-Most adults have at least a few moles – 10 to 40 are normal and most of them are acquired during our lifetime.
+Most adults in Portland have at least a few moles – 10 to 40 are normal and most of them are acquired during our lifetime.
 Children may be born with moles and we call these birthmarks or Congenital Nevi.

 Moles and other birthmarks are benign pigmented spots or patches of skin that range in color from tan, brown and black (moles) to red, pink or purple (vascular lesions, such as strawberry hemangiomas or port wine stains).
 Though most birthmarks are harmless, they may develop into cancer.
 A professional should examine moles exhibiting any of the following warning signs immediately:

 - Itches or bleeds